tinygrad/tinygrad/docs/runtime/hcq.md

 ## Overview

 The main aspect of HCQ-compatible runtimes is how they interact with devices.
 In HCQ, all interactions with devices occur in a hardware-friendly manner using [command queues](#commandqueues).
-This approach allows commands to be issued directly to devices, bypassing runtime overhead such as HIP, or CUDA.
+This approach allows commands to be issued directly to devices, bypassing runtime overhead such as HIP or CUDA.
 Additionally, by using the HCQ API, these runtimes can benefit from various optimizations and features, including [HCQGraph](#hcqgraph) and built-in profiling capabilities.

 ### Command Queues